Cecilia Lagos – Sports Journalist

-I’m Chilean and I currently live in the Netherlands.
+I was born in Chile but I’m currently based in the Netherlands.
 Before, I lived in Argentina and New York, where I experienced and covered the World Trade Center attacks on 9/11, which left forever a mark in my life and my career.

 I love dreaming and making my dreams come true, no matter how crazy or impossible they may seem.
 That’s how I’ve got to know personally almost all my favorite artists (Alan Parsons, Bobby Kimball, Steve Lukather, Leland Sklar) and I even had dinner with Brian May and his team when Queen+Paul Rodgers visited Chile in 2008.

-Ever since I was 11, in 1988, I always knew I wanted to be a sports journalist and a football pundit.
+In 1988, at the age of 11, I knew I wanted to be a sports journalist and a football pundit.
 It was always my dream.
-I started very young, writing a football column at the age of 14 for a national newspaper, and it took me 20 years to land a job on national television (TVN) where I became the first and only woman to have ever commented and called football highlights on a prime time news show, commenting and calling football highlights on 24 Horas Central.
+I started very young, writing a football column at the age of 14 for a national newspaper, and it took me 20 years to land a job on national television (TVN) where I became the first and only woman in charge of the Sports segment of a prime time news show, commenting and calling football highlights on 24 Horas Central.

-I have also had the privilege to be the only female sports journalist invited to sit beside the President of the Republic at La Moneda (the government palace) to discuss the government’s organizing efforts for Copa América in 2015.
+I also had the honor to be the only female sports journalist invited to sit beside the President of the Republic at the government palace to discuss the government’s organizing efforts for Copa América in 2015.
 Beyond any political remark, it is always an honor to be considered and invited by the maximum authority of the country.

-I’m always asked about male chauvinism in my field and I have to answer that it does exist.
-Especially in Chile, where is huge and also silent.
-That’s why I decided to move to Europe because it’s abroad where I have always felt really valued and respected as a professional, usually receiving delightful invitations, for example, to be a guest pundit on ESPN’s Fuera de Juego, ESPN Radio (USA) and the BBC World Service; also to write for the legendary football magazine El Gráfico in Argentina and the Daily Mirror, among other outlets.
-I’m currently a member of the panel of judges for The Guardian‘s annual Top 100 footballers in the world, for three years now.
+I always get questions about male chauvinism in my field and of course, it’s still a huge problem, especially in Chile, where it is rampant and also silent.
+That’s why I decided to move to Europe because it’s abroad where I have always felt really valued and respected as a professional, usually receiving delightful invitations, for example, to be a guest pundit on ESPN’s Fuera de Juego, ESPN Radio (USA) and the BBC World Service, or to write for the legendary football magazine El Gráfico in Argentina and the Daily Mirror, among other outlets.
+I’m also, since 2015, a member of the panel of judges for The Guardian‘s annual Top 100 footballers in the world, since 2015.

-I have covered different sports events such as Copa América, Champions League (the Lisboa final), Davis Cup, Juegos Odesur, among others.
-I have also interviewed local and international sportsmen such as Fernando González, Nicolás Massú, David Coulthard, Edgar Davids, Elías Figueroa, Salvador Cabañas, Eliseo Salazar, Cristián Valenzuela, Jeremías Israel, Francisco “Chaleco” López, Ignacio Casale, Natalia Ducó, Mauricio Pinilla, Iván Zamorano, Diego Forlán, Oscar Washington Tabárez, Marcelo Díaz, etc.
+Throughout my career, I’ve interviewed international sportsmen and women such as Hakim Ziyech, Pernille Harder, Nicolás Tagliafico, Vera Pauw, Edwin Van der Sar, Edson Álvarez, Fernando González, Nicolás Massú, David Coulthard, Edgar Davids, Elías Figueroa, Salvador Cabañas, Eliseo Salazar, Cristián Valenzuela, Jeremías Israel, Francisco “Chaleco” López, Ignacio Casale, Iván Zamorano, Diego Forlán, Oscar Washington Tabárez, Marcelo Díaz, etc.

-You can see my work portfolio on Wakelet, HERE.
+You can also see my work portfolio on Wakelet, HERE.